 So what goes in to determining when you should switch out your furnace filter?

-- Open or take off the air filter panel close to the bottom of your furnace to reveal an open compartment.
+- Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.

-- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.
+- On the top of that open compartment is where your furnace filter is resting on two metal supports.

-- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.